 Overcladding a standard staircase with new treads takes between four and five hours.
-The cladding process is tidied up with a quick sanding and topped with a preferred finish.
+The cladding process is tidied up with quick sanding and topped with a preferred finish.
 Clients can choose between traditional water-based floor lacquer or oils.

-How do we make everything fit perfectly
+How do we make everything fit perfectly?

 To ensure a perfect fit and uniform look for the staircase, different sized oak boards are used in every project.
 For example, if the rise is 180mm high, we’d use 180mm wide boards that would be cut to fit the length of the stair’s tread.

-For 320mm wide treads, two 160mm boards would be glued together and sanded to ensure they form a solid surface.
-The tongue of the boards would be cut off, and a new nosing would be added to create the same look as what the stairs have got before.
+For 320mm wide treads, two 160mm boards will be glued together and sanded to ensure they form a solid surface.
+The tongue of the boards would be cut off, and a new nosing would be added to create the same look as the stairs have got before.
 What that would give us is a solid, uniform construction that can get overcladded in solid oak.

-How do we make it safe
+How do we make it safe?

-At Marin Allen Flooring Fitters, we use only the highest quality floor lacquers from trusted manufacturers such as Junckers, Osmo, and Bona Kami.
+At Marin Allen Flooring Fitters, we use only the highest quality floor lacquers from trusted manufacturers, such as Junckers, Osmo, and Bona Kami.
 Water-based lacquers are the standard when it comes to oak floor finishing, and they don’t pose any threat to the floor’s overall safety.